olivertwistor/currency-manager/CONTRIBUTING.md

 1. Provide more details in the *comment* field if the title isn't enough.
 1. If you have repository access, read on.
 Otherwise, skip to the next step.
     1. Select an *assignee* that should handle the issue.
 If you're not selecting yourself, you should probably leave this blank.
-    1. Choose the appropriate *labels* (you may choose multiple labels if you want):
+    1. Choose the appropriate *labels* (you may choose multiple labels if you want).
-        * for a bug, choose bug
-        * for a documentation related issue, choose documentation
-        * for a feature or general coding, choose enhancement
-        * for core functionality, choose core
-        * for quality of life things, choose polish
-        * for other things not listed here, add more labels as needed by clicking on the cogwheel
      1. Leave *Project* blank.
-    1. Leave *Milestone* blank.
+    1. Leave *Milestone* blank if you're not absolutely certain right now to which future release this issue belongs.
 1. Press the button *Submit new issue*.

 ## How to make changes to the project
 [GitHub help][5] is a very good resource on how to fork repositories, collaborate on issues and other things.
 If you need more help or want to discuss something else, please go to [my GitHub page][1] and contact me through there.

 [1]: https://github.com/olivertwistor
 [2]: https://github.com/olivertwistor/currency-manager/issues/new